daddyomarjeng/learn_express_js/README.md

   - _res.end() - End the response process._
   - _res.json() - Send a JSON response_
   - _Also we have the redirect, sens, sendStatus, render(render aview), etc.., check documentation_

+## Express Router Class

+- We can use the express router class to create modular, and mountable route handlers(controllers).
+- You can create a router as a module and export it for use in another file.
+- you can create middlewares specific just to that router(eg _'/user'_)